 There are two types of insurance agents:

-Both captive and independent agents work on commission and can execute an insurance transaction from start to finish.
+Both captive and independent agents work on commission and can execute an insurance transaction from start to finish, on a variety of insurance plans.

-Since brokers don’t represent insurance companies, they can’t bind coverage on behalf of an insurer.
+Since brokers don’t represent insurance companies, they can’t bind coverage on behalf of an insurer when purchasing insurance.
 They must hand over the account to an insurer or insurance agent to complete the transaction.

 A pioneer in insurance technology, Insureon operates the largest online marketplace for small business insurance in the United States.
 Our proprietary technology platform enables business owners to easily compare quotes and purchase the insurance policies they need.
 Start an application today to protect your business.